awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 ## Action<a name="asff-action"></a>

 The `Action` object provides details about an action that affects or that was taken on a resource\.
 The action can be one of the following:
-+ A remote IP address issued an AWS API call
++ A remote IP address issued an AWS API call\.
-+ A DNS request was received
++ A DNS request was received\.
-+ A remote IP address attempted to connect to an EC2 instance
++ A remote IP address attempted to connect to an EC2 instance\.
-+ A remote IP address attempted a port probe on an EC2 instance
++ A remote IP address attempted a port probe on an EC2 instance\.

 **Example**